 Reheat leftover chuck wagon stew by adding to a stew pot and bringing to a gentle simmer, stir and reheat for a few minutes until the stew is heated throughout.

-Finally, use a gluten-free plain flour or cornstarch/cornflour, a gluten-free tomato ketchup and a gluten-free vegan mince.
+Finally, use a gluten-free plain flour, and ensure that your gluten-free tomato ketchup and a vegan mince or crumbles are also free from gluten.

 To be 100% sure your ingredient is gluten-free its best to check the ingredient list for all your ingredients, and to look for a gluten-free certification, and to ask the manufacturer if your still unsure.